-Your new mission: Drill your boundaries deeply into your mind!
+Drill your boundaries deeply into your mind!
 Be committed to shutting down narcissists.

-If your narcissist tries to bust through one of your boundaries, then respond to them in writing – so you can express how you feel without them interrupting or trying to confuse you.
+If your narcissist tries to bust through one of your boundaries, then respond to them in writing – so you can express how you feel – shut down the narcissist – without them interrupting or trying to confuse you.

 Clearly and simply describe what steps you plan to take should they try to bust through your boundaries again.

-Remember: Your commitment to sticking to your boundaries is your super power!
+Your commitment to sticking to your boundaries around narcissists is your super power!

 Take some quiet time to write down every challenging thing you predict your narcissist might do or speak.
 Then, while you’re calm – and in your full power – write down how you plan to respond – or not respond.